NVIDIA/warp/PACKAGING.md

 ## Versioning
 -------------

-Versions take the format X.Y.Z, similar to Python itself:
+Versions take the format X.Y.Z, similar to [Python itself](https://devguide.python.org/developer-workflow/development-cycle/#devcycle):

-- Increments in X are reserved for major reworks of the project causing disruptive incompatibility.
+- Increments in X are reserved for major reworks of the project causing disruptive incompatibility (or reaching the 1.0 milestone).
 - Increments in Y are for regular releases with a new set of features.
 - Increments in Z are for bug fixes.
 In principle there are no new features.
 Can be omitted if 0 or not relevant.